 - Household trash should be separated from recyclables.
 Dumpsters are located near the main driveway.
 Garbage should be placed in plastic bags, tied securely and put into the dumpster.
 Trash should not be allowed to accumulate in the residences and should never be stored outdoors other than in designated locations.
 Skunks, raccoon and bears can make a real mess if a bag is left outside overnight.
 Garbage pickup is on Friday.
 Put any fish remains in the dumpster that morning.

-- TLS boats and canoes for recreation are available for use after hours as long as they are not needed for research.
+- Boats and canoes for recreation are available for use after hours as long as they are not needed for research.
+You are required to know and comply with all boating regulations.
 Certain boats have restrictions.
 Check the boat list for which boats are for specific lakes and which are for any lake.
 Be familiar with current boat cleaning policies.

 - Weekly Seminars are held every Wednesday at 5:30.
 These are informal gathering to keep everyone informed of research occurring on station.
 Everyone staying on station is expected to attend seminar.